ethereum-optimism/specs/specs/experimental/l2-blob.md

 ## Overview

-The Ethereum Cancun upgrade has significantly reduced Layer 2 data uploading costs by introducing BLOB transaction to Layer 1.
+The Ethereum Cancun upgrade has significantly reduced L2 data uploading costs by introducing BLOB transaction to Layer 1.
 This innovation has also enabled a variety of applications based on the BLOBs due to their low cost, such as [blob.fm](https://blob.fm/), [Ethstorage](https://ethstorage.io), and [Ethscriptions](https://ethscriptions.com/).
-However, while the data upload costs are now lower, the execution costs remain high compared to Layer 2.
-This presents challenges for state proposals on Layer 2 and for non-financial applications that rely on BLOBs, which still face relatively high costs.
+However, while the data upload costs are now lower, the execution costs remain high compared to L2.
+This presents challenges for state proposals on L2 and for non-financial applications that rely on BLOBs, which still face relatively high costs.

 The goal of this specification is to support L2 BLOB transaction in the OP Stack.
-This would allow Layer 3 solutions, which settle on Layer 2, to have an enshrined 4844-compatiable DA layer that they can use directly, without needing to integrate third-party DA providers or deal with the security risks associated with DA bridges.
-Additionally, the applications mentioned above could migrate to Layer 2 with minimal costs.
+This would allow L3 solutions, which settle on L2, to have an enshrined 4844-compatiable DA layer that they can use directly, without needing to integrate third-party DA providers or deal with the security risks associated with DA bridges.
+Additionally, the applications mentioned above could migrate to L2 with minimal costs.

 Furthermore, this spec proposes adding an option to use [Alt-DA]((https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/alt-da.md)) to support L2 BLOB transactions, while still allowing L1 DA (or on-chain DA) for calldata.
 This would result in three possible configurations for a L2: